Faculty and Staff

 Gary ZeRuth

-Associate Professor, Cell Molecular Biology
+Associate Professor, Cellular and Molecular Biology

 Houston Endowed Chair of Pre-Medicine